limcherhang/CNCO/README.md

 # New idea

-By the two methods proposed in the paper above, I have a new idea that is mix up two methods and do some simple simulation.
+By the two methods proposed in the paper above, I have a new idea that combine two methods and do some simple simulation.
 By the way, I updated implement on the datasets mnist.

 # Run the code
 To run the code,